tdudgeon/apiman-site/Readme.md

 # Status
 This work is at an initial stage.
 So far we have:

-- separate Docker containers for PostgreSQL, Keycloak and Apiman
+- separate Docker containers for PostgreSQL, Elasticsearch, Keycloak and Apiman
 - Keycloak and Apiman using PostgreSQL for persistence

 Much is still to be done, including

-- separate container for Elastic search
 - separate containers for Apimman manager and Apiman gateway
 - set up of SSL keys
 - describe how to make system secure